 Future Trends in Network Automation

 Network automation is a rapidly evolving field.
 As technologies mature and new challenges arise, several key trends are shaping the future of how networks are managed and operated.
 Staying abreast of these trends is crucial for professionals looking to leverage automation effectively.
-The journey from getting started to mastering these future concepts will be continuous.

 1. AI and Machine Learning (AIOps for Networking)